oneapi-src/oneTBB/rfcs/proposed/task_group_dynamic_dependencies/README.md

 One possible spelling for this function would be `transfer_successors_to(h)`, where `h` is a `task_handle` to a created task and the `transfer_successors_to` function must be called from within a task.
-Calling this function from outside a task, or passing anything other than a task in the created state is undefined behavior.
+Calling this function from outside a task, or passing anything other than a `task_handle` representing a task in the created state is undefined behavior.

 ### Proposed changes to task_handle